The Belgian Grand Prix has always been a favourite of fans and drivers alike and few tracks can boast the history of Spa-Francorchamps.

 But why does Spa-Francorchamps have such a reputation?
 How did it become the iconic track we know today?

-We delve into the history of this great circuit, from its beginnings, evolution, and how the weather plays such an important part in making this race so unpredictable.
+In this guide, we delve into the history behind this great circuit, from its beginnings, evolution, and how the weather plays such an important part in making this race so unpredictable.

 Spa-Francorchamps was first conceived after newspaper owner Jules de Their hoped to revive La Meuse Cup – a race that had been halted due to the First World War.
-Racing driver Henri Langlois van Ophem and the mayor of Spa Baron Joseph de Crawhez were called in to design the circuit.
+Racing driver Henri Langlois van Ophem and the mayor of Spa Baron Joseph de Crawhez were called in to design the circuit and write a new chapter in the history of Spa-Francorchamps.
 They combined three of the roads connecting the towns Spa-Francorchamps, Malmedy, and Stavelot to create the perfect circuit.

 The original circuit was an enormous 15km, and featured much of what forms the modern circuit.
 Blamchimont, La Source, the Kemmel Straight and Les Combes all featured as we know them today.
 Eau Rouge and Raidillon are also on the map, but are connected by a hairpin placed on the hill towards the summit.
 It would prove a mega challenge for anyone willing to take it on.

-However, the drivers weren’t so up for the challenge.
-Only one driver entered the first race in August 1921.
+A little-known fact is that the first ever race scheduled at the track was in 1921, but it was cancelled after only one driver entered.
 It was replaced instead by a motorcycle race, which attracted a much healthier 23 entrants.
 The first official Belgian Grand Prix was held in 1922 won by Baron de Tornaco-Bruyère.
 A 24 hour race was held in 1924 after a timing booth and press stand were built, and Antonio Ascari won the European GP at Span the following year.

 Images of cars flying through Eau Rouge and Raidillon are some of the most exciting views in motor racing.
 The corner was created in 1939, when the Customs hairpin was removed, and the two turns were connected.
 The steep 17% incline contributes to one of the most challenging corners in the history of motorsport.